TheProjectM/2019/Docker/README.md

 Scale the app by changing the `docker-compose.yml` file

-You can join any mahine, physical and virtual, to this swarm, using the same `docker swarm join` command you used on `myvm2`, and capacity is added to your cluster.
+You can join any machine, physical and virtual, to this swarm, using the same `docker swarm join` command you used on `myvm2`, and capacity is added to your cluster.
 Just run `docker stack deploy` afterwards, and your app can take advantage of the new resources.

 #### Cleanup and reboot